How Does Sleep Affect Your Face?

 - The skin at night breathes slower and deeper, oxygenating itself better.
 This increases the permeability, which is why cosmetic products are absorbed faster.

-Sleeping on the wrong mattress or a mattress that is too old can also cause back and neck pain.
-Choosing a suitable mattress offers great skin and health benefits, starting with the fact that you will wake up with a very rested body that will reflect on your skin’s brightness every morning.
+Sleeping on the wrong mattress or a too old mattress can also cause back and neck pain.
+On the other hand, choosing a suitable mattress offers excellent skin and health benefits, starting with the fact that you will wake up with a very rested body that will reflect on your skin’s brightness every morning.